zrmaker/Curriculum-Vitae/README.md

 ## Objective

 ```
-Seeking full time opportunity in automotive radar, radar signal processing and autonomous driving, expected
+Seeking full time opportunity in automotive radar, radar signal processing and autonomous driving.
+Expected
-to graduate on May 2019.
+to graduate May 2019.
 ```
 ## Education